nchain-innovation/utxo-as-a-service/docs/Project.md

 * Add tx size to transaction table
 06/06/2022 ----
 * On disconnect move to next ip address in the list
+* Log connect/disconnect to database connect table

 ## In Progress

-* Log connect/disconnect to database
 * Check on mainnet
+* tag correct height on blocks as they arrive
+    * update the database to have the correct block height
+        * update blocks
+        * update tx

 ## TODO